ucpu/qasmint/README.md

 *frand* [dst] - generate random floating point number and store it in [dst].

-*terminate* - explicitly request program termination.

 *profiling* [literal] - disable profiling if the unsigned integer [literal] is zero and enable it otherwise.
 This instruction is disabled by default.
-Reaching this instruction when disabled does not terminate the program and ignores it.
+Reaching this instruction when disabled does not terminate the program.

 *tracing* [literal] - disable tracing if the unsigned integer [literal] is zero and enable it otherwise.
 This instruction is disabled by default.
+Reaching this instruction when disabled does not terminate the program.

+*breakpoint* - explicitly request program interruption.
+This instruction is disabled by default.
-Reaching this instruction when disabled does not terminate the program and ignores it.
+Reaching this instruction when disabled does not terminate the program.

+*terminate* - explicitly request program termination.

 # Profiling And Tracing